 Conclusion

 A life insurance policy may not immediately come to mind as a part of your business protection strategy.
-However, as an entrepreneur, you not only have to think about your family's happiness, but also your business.
-Life insurance planning can work in your favour and ensure that both will stay afloat in your absence.
-At Dundas Life, an agent will assess your needs and recommend plans suitable to your unique situation.
-We can help you find the right life insurance policy at the right price.
+However, as an entrepreneur, you have to think about your family’s happiness and your business.
+Life insurance planning can work in your favor and ensure that both will stay afloat in your absence.

 Frequently Asked Questions (FAQs)